Pyro Scene

 Padding Mode

-The quantity and distribution of the buffer voxels in the outer area of the pyro simulation can be selected automatically or constantly:
+The quantity and distribution of the padding voxels in the outer area of the Pyro simulation can be selected automatically or constantly:

-Constant mode on the left and automatic mode for filling on the right.
+Constant mode on the left and Automatic mode for Padding on the right.

 Padding[0..8]

-This is used to specify the voxel thickness of the outer layer in the voxel tree in the Constant Padding mode setting.
-For very small voxel sizes in combination with very rapidly changing simulations, it can be useful to increase this value in order to be able to react effectively to rapid changes in the shape of the simulation.
-However, for slow or very large simulations, it may also be useful to reduce the value to save memory.
+This is used to specify the voxel thickness of the outer layer in the Voxel Tree in the Constant Padding Mode setting.
+For very small Voxel Sizes in combination with very rapidly changing simulations, it may be useful to increase this value in order to be able to react effectively to rapid changes in the shape of the simulation.
+For slow or very large simulations, however, it may also be useful to reduce the value in order to save memory.

 Voxel Count

-Here you can choose between two presets to define the number of simulation Voxels within each Voxel of the tree.
-The choice here is between 16 and 32 Voxels, with this number being used along each spatial direction.
-In the case of the default 16, this already results in 16*16*16 = 4096 simulation voxels in each Voxel cube of the tree.
+Here you can choose between two presets to set the number of simulation voxels within each tree voxel.
+You can choose between 16 and 32 voxels, whereby this number is used along each spatial direction.
+In the case of the preset 16, this already results in 16*16*16 = 4096 simulation voxels in each voxel cube of the tree.

-Note that by increasing the number of Voxels per tree Voxel, the areas supplemented in the border area of a tree Voxel will also become smaller, because this border area is also based on the size of the Voxels.
-For the simulation of very detailed gases, it can therefore also be useful to set the number of Voxels to 32, not only to increase the level of detail within the simulation, but also to optimize the memory requirements of the simulation.
+Please note that a larger number of voxels per tree voxel also means that the areas supplemented in the edge area of a tree voxel become smaller, as this edge area is also based on the size of the voxels.
+For the simulation of very detailed gases, it can therefore also be useful to set the number of voxels to 32, not only to increase the level of detail within the simulation, but also to optimize the memory requirements of the simulation.

 Extra Forces

-The following parameters define the environmental forces that should affect the simulation.
-These include, for example, gravity and buoyancy, as well as friction and turbulence forces, but also forces that simulate attractive or repulsive forces within, for example, temperature or density.
+The following parameters define the environmental forces that are to act on the simulation, including gravity and buoyancy, as well as friction and turbulence forces, but also forces that simulate attractive or repulsive forces within e.g. Temperature or Density.

 General